djflaherty/programming_big_data_djf/README.md

 <br><br>

 <b>CA04: Analysis on a 5000 Line Dataset</b><br>
-Python code to scrub (clean) over 5000 lines of text, place it into relevant container objects (using lists, dictionaries and data frames) and output CSV files.
+Python code to scrub over 5000 lines of text, place it into relevant container objects (using lists, dictionaries and data frames) and output CSV files.
 Analysis of CSV files in R Studio using bar charts.
 Statistical analytics conclusions based on the information that was gleamed from the dataset.<br>
 <ul><li>Python code is in simple.py and associated testsuites are in test_simple.py</li>
 <li>Python code outputs 4 CSV files</li>
 <li>R script to load CSV files and plot bar charts is contained in vm_analysis.R</li>